-The new Chau Chak Wing Museum, at approximately 8000 square metres (gross floor area), will consolidate the current Macleay and Nicholson museums, the University Art Gallery and associated cultural and scientific collections – transforming the use of the museum to a primary focus of object-based learning.
+The new Chau Chak Wing Museum, at approximately 8000 square metres (gross floor area), will consolidate the now closed Macleay and Nicholson museums, the University Art Gallery and associated cultural and scientific collections – transforming the use of the museum to a primary focus of object-based learning.
 In this way, it will play a key role in support of the University's strategic directional focus on education and research.

 The new building on the Fisher Tennis Courts site consolidates the existing collections while supporting cultural and scientific enquiry, and providing a new benchmark for integrated cross-disciplinary teaching and learning through exhibitions and museum collections alongside study rooms.
 The Chau Chak Wing Museum will become the focal point for University-wide cultural outreach.